yes-soft-de/barter/backend/README.md

 methods: GET
 ```

-this edited by tools repository for more informatin about this repository please visit https://yes-soft.de/category/blog/
+this edited by tools repository for more information about this repository please visit https://yes-soft.de/category/blog/